winitzki/scall/tutorial/programming_dhall.md

 In our example, this is the node `Third`.
 If we start from that node, we will not be able to traverse the graph.

+At this point, we have to look in detail at what graph operations we could need.
+We may distinguish two kinds of computations on graphs that we call  "node-dependent" and "node-independent".

+Node-dependent computations require knowing a given node's underlying type variant (such as `Nodes1.First`) and/or the complete node type (`Nodes1`).
+An example node-dependent task is computing the sum of all numbers stored in the node labels.
+Another example task is  transforming    `exampleGraph1` by multiplying the label at the `Second` node by `2` and the label at the `Third` node by `3`.

+More generally, the task of applying  to each node a function of type `Nodes1 → Node → Node` that replaces  node labels depending on the underlying type variants; and applying similar functions for replacing edge labels.

+Node-independent computations work purely with the values in the node labels and/or edge labels, not using  any knowledge of the underlying node type.
+An example task is to treat a value of type `LabeledGraph Node Edge` as a bifunctor with two type parameters (`Node`, `Edge`) and to apply transformations of node and edge labels.
+More generally, one can apply a function that remaps edges based on node and edge label values.

-In order to be able to implement graph operations, such as to compute the sum of all numbers stored in the graph, it is not sufficient to traverse the graph along the edges starting from a given node.
+Node-dependent graph operations will require knowledge of the entire list of graph nodes because it will not suffice  to be able to traverse the graph along the edges starting from a given node.
-We need to know the entire list of graph nodes up front.
 One way of providing this information is to provide an evidence of the `Finite` typeclass for the node type.
 In our example, this will be:
 ```dhall
 let finiteNodes1 : Finite Nodes1 = { values = [ Nodes1.First, Nodes1.Second, Nodes1.Third ] }
 ```

-It means that the "seed" type `Nodes1` cannot remain hidden within the type `LabeledGraph`.
+This  also means that the "seed" type (`Nodes1`) cannot remain hidden within the type `LabeledGraph`.
-Certain graph operations (that depend on the identity of each node) are possible only if we know that type.
+Node-dependent operations are possible only if we know the type `Nodes1`; they  cannot be implemented as functions working with the type `LabeledGraph`.

-If we implement graph operations as functions of `LabeledGraph`, we will have to treat the "seed" type as a completely unknown type.
+To see why, consider that the body of a function of  `LabeledGraph`   will have to treat the "seed" type as a completely unknown type parameter.
-Our ignorance of the seed type is enforced by the existential quantifier in `LabeledGraph`.
+This  is enforced by the existential quantifier in `LabeledGraph`.
-Any code working with a value of type `LabeledGraph` will need to supply a function of type `∀(t : Type) → { seed : t, step : t → GraphF Node Edge t } → r`, where `r` is the type of the required result value.
+Any code working with a value of type `LabeledGraph` will need to apply the existentially-quantified values to functions of type `∀(t : Type) → { seed : t, step : t → GraphF Node Edge t } → r`, where `r` is the type of the required result value.
 A function of that type cannot examine the value `seed : t` to decide which node of the graph is the current one, because the type `t` is completely unknown within the body of that function.

-An example of a graph operation is replacing a given node's label by another label.
-Given a graph of type `LabeledGraph Natural Text` Suppose we need to multiply the label at the `Second` node by `2` and the label at the `Third` node by `3`.
+The function must work in the same way for all types `t`.

+The (node-independent) code of `stepLabeledGraph` shown above is precisely of that kind.
+But node-dependent computations cannot be expressed in this way.
+The fixpoint type `LabeledGraph` is not suitable for node-dependent computations.

+Instead, one needs to represent the graph more directly by the node type and the edge-producing "step" function.

 TODO: explain and implement some operations on this graph